-It is often required to have notaries around you, while you are signing off a huge business deal or a financial agreement.
-People pursuing law often become notaries as well to serve legally serve various clients in their legal, financial, or business matters.
+It is often required to have notaries around you while signing off on a huge business deal or a financial agreement.
+People pursuing law become notaries to serve various clients in their legal, financial, or business matters.

-However, to apply and to become a notary there are various requirements that shall be carried out implicitly.
-Each state has a different procedure, while the essence of it is to submit an official application, obtain the notary seal, and then renew your commission periodically.
+However, various requirements shall be implicitly carried out to apply and become a notary.
+Each state has a different procedure, and the essence of it is to submit an official application, obtain the notary seal, and then renew your commission periodically.

-must be of 18 years and shall have a residential permit of the state.
+The first step to becoming a notary is to determine your eligibility firsthand.
+Notaries in San Francisco must be 18 years old and have a state residential permit.
 Moreover, you can not have the old notary commission revoked.

-Also, the state agrees to it that a person applying for a notary commission shall not have a criminal record of any kind and shall prove to be a law-abiding citizen.
-However, if you are a full-fledged attorney practicing law within the state then your chances of getting a notary commission increases a lot.
+Also, the state agrees that a person applying for a notary commission shall not have a criminal record of any kind and shall prove to be a law-abiding citizen.
+However, if you are a full-fledged attorney practicing law within the state, your chances of getting a notary commission increase greatly.

-More importantly, it is best if you complete the background check that makes you eligible for this commission.
+More importantly, completing the background check that makes you eligible for this commission is best.
 Usually, the counties run a thorough background check on your criminal records.
-It is done to ensure that you do not have any sort of criminal record that precludes you from becoming a practicing notary.
-Usually, the background checks required you to pay a fee and submit your set of fingerprints.
+It ensures that no criminal record prevents you from becoming a practicing notary.
+Usually, background checks require you to pay a fee and submit your fingerprints.

 Most counties insist on drug tests as well!!

-Once you are sure of everything, the next step is to be part of any necessary courses or the exams that might help you enhance your application.
-Most of the counties ask you to take an exam or a short course before becoming a part of a notary.
+Once you know everything, the next step is to be part of exams that help your application.
+Most counties ask you to take an exam or a short course before becoming a notary.
 All the information that is required to ace the test or the course is provided by the county.
-They provide you with the information manuals that will also help you to build up your application in the future.

-After the submission of your application and ensuring the fulfillment of all the requirements, it is best to submit your application to the county.
-Though most of the counties have application fees imposed, that is a small price to pay for your better success.
-Usually, people submit their application to the office of the county common pleas court.
+After submitting your application and ensuring the fulfillment of all the requirements, it is best to submit your application to the county.
+Though most counties have application fees imposed, that is a small price to pay for better success.
+Usually, people submit their applications to the office of the county common pleas court.

-After all, you have done, it is now time to obtain your official notary seal.
-The notaries in each state of USA have an official notary seal that is required to notarize the documents.
-You will be given the official seal that will feature the emblem of San Francisco and will be used to notarize the documents in San Francisco only.
+After all you have done, it is time to obtain your official notary seal.
+The notaries in each state of the USA have an official notary seal required to notarize the documents.
+You will be given the official seal featuring the San Francisco emblem, which will be used to notarize the documents in San Francisco only.

-Also, you can get hold of your seals from various retailers yourself or ask the county office if they have specific recommendations on where to obtain your seal and other supplies as well.
+Also, you can get your seals from various retailers or ask the county office if they have specific recommendations on where to obtain your seal and other supplies.

-Now, you are eligible to apply at legal firms that allow you to notarize the businesses and the legal documents.
-However, you will have to use your own funds to purchase your official notary seal that ranges between $25 and $50.
+Now, you can apply at legal firms that allow you to notarize the businesses and the legal documents.
+However, you must use your funds to purchase your official notary seal, which ranges between $25 and $50.

-After being official, you should first purchase the insurance to protect yourself against all the liabilities that may incur in your work.
-Though it is not a mandatory requirement you might want to look into it, especially if you are aiming to notarize a high volume of documents.
+After being official, you should first purchase insurance to protect yourself against all the liabilities you may incur.
+However, it is not a mandatory requirement; you might want to look into it, especially if you want to notarize a high volume of documents.

-It is also mandatory that all your commissions are renewed after every 5 years.
-As the notary commission expires after 5 years, it is important that this procedure is followed.
-Moreover, the renewals, such as the first time applications that mostly managed at the county level should be vetted through the common pleas court.
+It is also mandatory that all your commissions are renewed after every five years.
+This procedure must be followed as the notary commission expires after five years.
+Moreover, the renewals, such as the first-time applications mostly managed at the county level, should be vetted through the common pleas court.

 The best way to excel as a notary is to join a firm that provides full Notary services.
-This will enhance your experience and will prove your liability.
-Make sure that before notarizing the document you get hold of the following documents;
+It will enhance your experience and will prove your liability.
+Make sure that before notarizing the document, you get hold of the following documents;

 2. A copy of the United States passport;

-3. Other California-approved identification card consisting of a photograph.
+3. Other California-approved identification cards consisting of a photograph.